dwyl/learn-nightwatch/README.md

 check that _everything_ works as expected.
 + **QA** - Quality Assurance people who have to _manually "click-test"_ apps/sites.
 + "**Testers**" - Many organisations _still_ have people who's job is to write tests for software.
+If you describe yourself as a "Tester" and want an _easier/faster_ way to write your acceptance tests, read on!

 ## _How_?